-You look at the caller-id and it says “USAA” across the top.
+The caller ID says “USAA” across the top.
 It’s not a 1-800 or a 1-877 number, but when you answer, the caller says they are with USAA Bank and now asks for your customer service identification number to verify you.
 The caller may offer to assist with installing software you need for your financial services … what do you do?

 STOP!
+Don’t share your personal information before verifying the caller.
 If USAA is calling you, we will never ask for your “customer” identification number, credit card number or other personal information.
-Ask yourself - does the caller really represent who they say they do?

 REPORT!
 Even if you didn’t share personal information or click a questionable link, if you suspect fraud, let us know so we can help prevent it to protect you and other members in the future.